bellmann-engineering/upskilling_exercises/datatypes.md

 2. Print the sizes of these data types in bytes using the `std::cout` statement.

-3. Extend the program using constants from `limits.h` to find out the range of these datatypes.
+3. Extend the program using constants from the headers `limits.h` and `cfloat` to find out the range of these datatypes.

 ## Sample Output